 New Orleans Museum of Art is at 1 Collins Diboll Cir. in City Park.
-Founded by millionaire sugar broker Isaac Delgado in 1910, the Greek Revival building houses more than 35,000 art objects in 46 galleries.
+Founded by millionaire sugar broker Isaac Delgado in 1910, the Greek Revival building houses nearly 40,000 art objects in 46 rotating galleries.
 The collection includes a comprehensive survey of Western and non-Western art from the pre-Christian era to the present, with an entire floor dedicated to Asian, African, Oceanic, Pre-Columbian and Native American art.

 The museum also houses a treasury of work by French artists, including Edgar Degas, Raoul Dufy, Joan Miró, Claude Monet and Pablo Picasso.
 Other displays include sculpture, photography, and decorative arts.